verisoul/facematch-styling/readme.md

-## proof-of-human-styling
+## facematch-styling

-Use this app to configure and test Proof of Human UI customizations.
+Use this app to configure and test FaceMatch UI customizations.
 Once you have the UI looking the way you want, provide the `config.json` file to Verisoul.

 ### Install
 ```bash